LCSB-BioCore/COBREXA.jl/docs/src/advanced/1_variants.md

 bottlenecks for biomass production.

-For clarity, you may always annotate the result by zipping it with the specification structure you have used:
+For clarity, you may always annotate the result by zipping it with the specification structure you have used and collecting the data:
 ``` julia
 collect(zip(
     product(